IainMosima/alx-low_level_programming/0x00-hello_world/README.md

 3. 2-assembler - a script file that generates assembly code of a C code and save it in an output file.
 4. 3-name - a script file that compiles a C file and creates an executable named cisfun.
 5. 4-puts.c - a c program that print a result followed by a new line.
+6. 5-printf.c - a c program that returns a string to the stdout.